sprasadhpy/Othello--best--games/README.md

 # Othello--best--games

-Repository of best othello games and puzzles simulated using NTest
+Repository of othello games and puzzles simulated using NTest software